 - Click scan website

 - Check results with a warning or danger icons

 An external scan can only identify the website’s output, not internal files.
 If an external scanner can’t identify any malicious issue, you may still need to run an internal scan.

 02. Check WordPress core file integrity.

 You must need to check WordPress’s core integrity.
-You can quickly check the integrity of core files by using the diff command in the terminal or using the below PHP script with WordPress API.
+You can quickly check the integrity of core files using the diff command in the terminal or the PHP script below with WordPress API.

 Create a PHP

 integrity.php file in your WordPress root directory.
 Then access it

 yourwebsite.com/integrity.phpto see the WordPress core integrity report.

 03. Check recently modified files.

 Another way to detect of website hack that is the file modification date.
 You can quickly locate recently modified files via FTP and sort them by modification date.
 Modified files will appear at the top.
 If you see some changes you have not made, it can signal that intruders can access your website's backend.

 You can check manually recently modified files in WordPress:

 Login to your server using an FTP client or SSH terminal.

 If you are using SSH, you can check all modified files listed in the last 15 days using this command:

 If you are using SFTP, see the last modified date column for all files on the server.